mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 	<00000014>ProcessObject[INITIAL] - .../python3 .../test_server_10.py ...

 The logs show the :func:`server()` being notified of the presence of a :func:`worker()` and the information being passed onto the spool.
 This process is repeated the expected number of times.
+A view of the hierarchy of processes created by the ``layer-cake run`` command, is available through the ``layer-cake network`` command.
+The proper use of this command is described in the following section.

 A final implementation of multihosting has been included, i.e. ``test_server_11.py``.
 Load testing of the service highlighted those areas that struggled as load increased.
 Generally these could be tuned away using configuration values in the network